-Room Cost: Varies depending on season – rooms start at US$113 + tax per night in Winter but increase throughout peak seasons.
+Room Cost: Rooms start at $113 + tax / night in Winter but increases throughout peak seasons.

 6. Yavapai Lodge

-Yavapai Lodge is the largest accommodation option along South Rim, with 358 guest rooms spread between Yavapai East and Yavapai West.
+Yavapai Lodge is the largest lodging option along Grand Canyon South Rim, with 358 guest rooms spread between Yavapai East and Yavapai West.

-Yavapai Lodge offers one of the best value for money lodging options inside the national park.
-Stay here for value, location and amenities.
+Yavapai Lodge provides one of the best value for money lodging options inside the national park.
+Stay here for lower cost, location and amenities.

-Room Cost: Varies depending on season – rooms start at US$222 + tax per night but prices will increase from Spring through Fall.
+Room Cost: Rooms start at $222 + tax / night, prices will increase between Spring and Fall.